 Welcome back to Air Fryer Bro, and today we are looking at another type of frozen food that we can (hopefully) cook in the air fryer.
-Frozen dumplings (some people call them pot-stickers).
+Frozen dumplings (some people call them pot stickers or gyoza in Japan!!).
 Will they be yummy and crispy?
-What’s the best method to cook frozen dumplings in an air fryer?
+What’s the best method to air fry frozen dumplings?
 How long to cook frozen dumplings in an air fryer?
 We hope to show you in this very article!

 We have done this before with frozen chicken wings, and now is the turn of the frozen dumpling 🙂

-This will be a simple article, taking a couple of varieties of frozen dumplings, and trying some different methods to see the best way to air fry them.
+This will be a simple article, taking a couple of varieties of frozen pot stickers, and trying some different methods to see the best way to air fry them.
 Your cooking times may vary depending on the size and thickness of frozen dumplings you use.

 Also, bear in mind that I am using a Philips Turbostar air fryer.
 You may have to adjust the cooking times for your particular brand and model of air fryer, usually just some fine tuning.